Everything Bagel Sourdough Bread

 Prove + Cold Retard:

-- Prove the everything bagel sourdough loaf in the banneton for 2 hours in a warm place before covering and placing in fridge to cold retard for up to 3 days.
+- Step 11: Prove the everything bagel sourdough loaf in the banneton for 2 hours in a warm place before covering and placing in fridge to cold retard for up to 3 days.
 If you want to bake it right after proving, you’re welcome to, but the flavor is better after resting in the fridge.
 The loaf in these photos was cold proved for approximately 36 hours.

 Bake:

-- Place your dutch oven, cloche, or desired baking dish in the oven and preheat to 450f.
+- Step 12: Place your dutch oven, cloche, or desired baking dish in the oven and preheat to 450f.
 If you don’t have a dutch oven, I do have a guide on sourdough bread baking without a dutch oven.

 Cool: